NguyenMauTue/PRIDE-breast-cancer-exosome-biomarker-discovery/README.md

 ## Reproducibility

-All scripts are available in the `scripts/` directory and are designed to be run sequentially.
+All scripts are available in the `scripts` branch (not on main, to keep the default branch clean for documentation). and are designed to be run sequentially.
 Raw proteomics data can be downloaded directly from PRIDE using dataset identifier **PXD056161** — script 01 loads the data automatically via FTP.